 Catch your breath and give yourself a pat on the back, you made it through the 34 kilometres of Ouninpohja, well done!

 Now it’s a good time to reflect on what we saw on the way.
-Lots of daring fast sections, blind corners and carefully lined sideways jumps.
-At 33-34 kilometres, the stage has often been among the longest of the rally and there’s many different kinds of roads from fast and flowing to technical and narrow.
+Lots of daring fast sections, blind corners and countless jumps, many of them carefully lined sideways.
+At 33-34 kilometres, the stage has often been among the longest of the rally and there’s several different kinds of roads from fast and flowing to technical and narrow – all more or less fast.
 There’s a lot of history on the stage, many hazards, countless incidents, numerous spectator favourite places and most importantly, legends.
 This all is needed to make Ouninpohja so superlative.

 In the next post we find out how Ouninpohja evolved throughout the years to be the stage it is today.